JoseKling/Neural_Network/README.md

 ## Neural_Network
 This is an implementation of a Neural Network in Python using only numpy.
-There are 2 classes: NeuralNet and Layer.
+The classes are the following:

+#NeuralNet
-NeuralNet is where the whole model will be stored.
+Where the whole model will be stored.
 It must be initialized with the number of inputs and outputs of the model and the desired cost function (for now there is only one).
 Its methods:
+* add_FC_layer - Adds a Fully Connected layer to the hidden layers.
-* add_layer - Adds a hidden layer or the output layer.
+* add_Conv_layer - Adds a Convolutional layer to the hidden layers.
 * train - Train the model using a dataset.
 * backpropagation - Makes a forward pass and propagates back the gradient to update the weights during training.
 * forward_pass - Makes a forward pass with the given weights and inputs.